ianueph/strawberry-picking-rpi/README.md

 ### Software

 - A host machine capable of running Docker
-- ROS 2 (inside the dev container)
+- ROS 2 Jazzy (inside the dev container)
 - Git Bash or similar terminal

 ---